B.o.B: 2007–2008: Rise to fame and mixtapes

 B.o.B first began to gain recognition at the start of 2007.
-The underground single, "Haterz Everywhere" featuring Wes Fif, gained the rapper attention by peaking at number 5 on the US Billboard Bubbling Under Hot 100 Singles.
+The underground single, "Haterz Everywhere" featuring Wes Fif, gained the rapper attention by peaking at number 5 on the U.S. Billboard Bubbling Under Hot 100 Singles.
 The remix to "Haterz Everywhere" featuring Rich Boy, was included used in the video game Fight Night Round 4, and a music video was later released for that version.
 Another single, "I'll Be in the Sky", was released in 2008 and it has reached at number 15 on the same charts.
 About.com called the song a "smart, funky artrap and a strong prelude to his album" and included it at number 13 on its subjective ranking "Top 100 Rap Songs of 2008".
 Incidentally, another song produced by B.o.B called "Generation Lost", listed alongside the song, on the ranking at number 32.
 This was followed by another single, "Don't Let Me Fall".
 B.o.B made his first big feature appearing on T.I.'s highly acclaimed album Paper Trail (2008), on the song "On Top of the World", alongside fellow Atlanta-based rapper Ludacris.

 In 2008, it was announced he would appear on the cover of XXL magazine, along with Asher Roth, Charles Hamilton and Wale as part of their "Hip-Hop's Class of '09" issue.
 In October 2008, B.o.B was featured on the cover of Vibe along with some of these same young musicians and was similarly identified as promising young talent.
 From 2007 to 2008, B.o.B released four mixtapes; The Future (2007), Cloud 9 (2007), Hi!
 My Name is B.o.B (2008) Who the F#*k is B.o.B?
 (2008) and two extended plays; Eastside (2007), 12th Dimension (2008).